 - ‘Assessments against the 17 early learning goals and the three characteristics of learning must be made in the summer term of the academic year when the child reaches age five, in accordance with the statutory framework’ ( see EYFS profile handbook for guidance 2012))

-Parents’ evenings are held in the autumn and spring terms to discuss progress and to look at the child’s learning journey and profile as it develops.
-Person centred reviews are also held twice a year to discuss the family’s needs, the child’s progress and any issues that need to be addressed.
-The statement is reviewed to check that it still reflects the child’s educational needs.
+Parents/carers’ consultations are held termly to discuss progress and to look at the child’s learning journey and profile as it develops.
+Person Centred Reviews (PCRs) are also held twice a year to discuss the family’s needs, the child’s progress and any issues that need to be addressed.
+The Education Health Care Plan learning outcomes are reviewed to check that it still reflects the child’s educational needs and new small steps are set to enable the pupil to achieve the outcomes.
 There is also an end of year report that focuses on the seven areas of the Early Years Curriculum.
 As a specialist school for children with profound and multiple learning difficulties, severe learning difficulties and autism, we offer a range of specialist strategies to ensure that all children are included.

 - Health care plans and emergency protocols to ensure that all the children’s health care needs are provided for.